philipturner/differentiation-ios-demo/README.md

 For those with a slow internet connection:

 ![Text in augmented reality showing that Y velocity is -17.7 meters per second](./differentiation-image.jpg)

+If you have any insights or suggestions about this project, please comment on the [Swift Forums post](https://forums.swift.org/t/swift-for-tensorflow-resurrection-differentiation-running-on-ios/53841).